 Apple is making a big investment in Reese Witherspoon’s media company Hello Sunshine.
-The iPhone-maker has three shows in the works that are being produced by Witherspoon, the first up is a comedy TV show starring Witherspoon and Jennifer Anniston.
-The show sounds kind of like The Office or Parks and Rec only it takes place at a morning TV talk show.
+The iPhone-maker has three shows in the works that are being produced by Witherspoon.
+First up: A comedy starring Witherspoon and Jennifer Anniston that sounds kind of like The Office or Parks and Rec — except it takes place at a morning TV talk show.

-Two seasons with a total of 20 episodes have already been purchased by Apple, but the production is off to a rocky start.
+Apple already purchased two seasons (with a total of 20 episodes).
+However, the production is off to a rocky start.
 Creator and showrunner Jay Carson recently departed the project over creative differences.
 A search for his replacement is still underway.

 Sounds like: Master of None, only take out the cooking part and add a female lead.

 Kristen Wiig is coming back to TV thanks to Apple.
-In her first TV show since leaving SNL, Wiig is set to star in a new comedy series created by Reese Witherspoon’s production company.
+In her first TV show since leaving Saturday Night Live, Wiig is set to star in a new comedy series created by Reese Witherspoon’s production company.

 Are You Sleeping